What is PWHT?

 The heating temperature above 300°c shall be recorded and the heating and cooling rate shall not be more than that specified in related WPS and standards but in no case, more than 200°c/hr and the difference between the temperatures measured by various thermocouples shall be within the range specified.

-The heat treatment socking temperature and holding time shall be as specified in related welding procedure specifications.
+The heat treatment soaking temperature and holding time shall be as specified in related welding procedure specifications.
 For easy reference, the values for different types of steel are given in the following table.

 The cooling down to 300°c shall be controlled cooling.
 Below that the cooling down to ambient temperature shall take place under insulation coating without controlling.